 Texas law authorizes the governing body of each political subdivision in the State of Texas to exempt up to twenty percent (20%) of the appraised value of residential homesteads, but not less than \$5,000 if any exemption is granted, from ad valorem taxation.
 The law provides, however, that where ad valorem taxes have previously been pledged for the payment of debt, the governing body of a political subdivision may continue to levy and collect taxes against the exempt value of the homesteads until the debt is discharged, if the cessation of the levy would impair the obligations of the contract by which the debt was created.
-For the 2020 tax year, the District has granted a 10% general residential homestead exemption.
-The total value of the general residential homestead exemption for 2020 was \$24,144,000.
-The District has adopted an order granting a 10% general residential homestead exemption for the 2021 tax year.
+For the 2021 tax year, the District has granted a 10% general residential homestead exemption.
+The total value of the general residential homestead exemption for 2021 was \$24,652,587.